GSA/openacr/opat/Moodle-3.markdown

 ### Chapter 4: Hardware

-Notes: GovReady is a web application.
-Hardware accessibility criteria is not applicable.
+Notes: Hardware accessibility criteria is not applicable.

 ### Chapter 5: Software

-Notes: GovReady is a web application.
-Software accessibility criteria is not applicable.
+Notes: Software accessibility criteria is not applicable.

 ### Chapter 6: Support Documentation and Services

-Notes: GovReady is a web application and all support documentation is delivered through the web.
-Additional documentation and services are not available.

 | Criteria                                                                                                    | Conformance Level                 | Remarks and Explanations |
 | ----------------------------------------------------------------------------------------------------------- | --------------------------------- | ------------------------ |